reTHINK-project/dev-catalogue/docker/catalogue-database-reTHINKdefault/Readme.md

 This docker image (rethink/catalogue-database-reTHINKdefault) provides a reTHINK database that contains default catalogue objects as developed by reTHINK.

-If you want to deploy your own catalogue objects (via a docker image), you may
+If you want to deploy your own (= outside the scope of the reThink project) catalogue objects (via a docker image), you may

 1) recursively copy this directory
 2) to to your copy :-=